 Nearby, as in just five minutes away, there are two divine cross-country ski trails.
 One I consider to be one of the prettiest I’ve done in the Rockies – Chickadee Valley.
 The other, Boom Lake is slightly easier and also very beautiful.

-Dining at the lodge isn’t just for guests.
+Dining at Storm Mountain Lodge isn’t just for guests.
 Lots of people driving Highway 93 stop in for a meal.
 A blizzard was raging on Friday night, so several groups rolled in out of the snow for dinner.

 The menu is limited with perhaps five main courses offered for dinner.
 John thoroughly enjoyed bison short ribs and we both loved a fig and Gorgonzola ravioli on the second night.

 At breakfast, the granola parfait with a rhubarb compote was delicious as was a slice of home-baked banana bread.

 If you wander into the lodge part way through the day you can also grab a hot chocolate, tea or coffee.
 A mid-afternoon plate of bruschetta was especially good.